sahiliamsso/docs/source/upgrade/index.md

 # Upgrading Gluu Server CE

-Upgrading a Gluu Server is NOT a simple `apt-get upgrade`.
-The admin needs to explicitly install the version of the Gluu Server.
+Gluu Server cannot be upgraded with simple `apt-get upgrade`.
+The admin needs to explicitly install the version of the Gluu Server and has to export and import the required data using scripts.
 It generally involves the following steps:

+!!!
+Warning
+    As a precautionary measure, Please make sure to back up the Gluu container or LDAP Ldif before proceeding to upgrading.

 * Install new version
 * Export the data from your current version